 COVID-19 RESPONSE: CORNWALL HUGS KEY WORKERS!

-In the Covid-19 crisis, Cornwall Hugs is using the experience gathered in the Grenfell work, to once again channel Cornish kindness and meet an urgent need: sourcing empty holiday accommodation to help care workers who need to move out of their homes, in order to continue their vital work but protect both vulnerable loved ones at home and the clients they serve.
-So, we are creating a central register of offers in order to connect those key-workers needing to self-isolate, with those kindly offering properties.
-Accommodation can be offered free of charge, at cost or for reduced rent.
+In the first wave of Covid-19, Cornwall Hugs used the experience gathered in the Grenfell work, to once again channel Cornish kindness and meet an urgent need: sourcing empty holiday accommodation to help care workers who need to move out of their homes, in order to continue their vital work but protect both vulnerable loved ones at home and the clients they serve.
+We did this by creating a central register of generous accommodation offers in order to connect those key-workers needing to self-isolate, with those kindly offering properties.
+Accommodation was offered free of charge, at cost or for reduced rent.

 'If it wasn't for you, I would be sleeping in my car again tonight.
 Instead I am going to be able to get a comfortable night's sleep in a bed!'
 Nicole, social care-worker, Penzance.